 (5) Encouraging readers on the same journey by being honest about my own struggles and insights as a husband, father, ministry leader, and seeker of all that is True, Good and Beautiful.
 Proverbs 17:17 encourages us that “As iron sharpens iron, so one person sharpens another.”

 I am a deep believer in community— we need one another.
-Therefore after each blog there will be an opportunity to respond—with a different point of view, a pushback on a point of disagreement, or a question or issue for further consideration.
+Therefore after each article there will be an opportunity to respond—with a different point of view, a pushback on a point of disagreement, or a question or issue for further consideration.
 I hope the conversations which develop further sharpen us all.

-Lastly, many topics will require more than one blog post.
+Lastly, many topics will require more than one post.
 Therefore, if you are not interested in a particular issue that I'm currently posting on, please do check back in a few weeks for the next topic.

 Welcome to the conversation!